History

 NBBQA Past Presidents

-Since its founding, the National Barbecue & Grilling Association (NBBQA) has been shaped by passionate leaders who shared one mission — to unite, educate, and celebrate the barbecue and grilling world.
-Each president brought their own spark of leadership, vision, and heart, helping NBBQA grow into the thriving community it is today.
+Each president brought their own spark of leadership, vision, and heart, helping NBBQA grow into the community it is today.

-2022–Present: Kell and Janet Phelps (Management Transition)
+2022–Present: Kell and Janet Phelps

-In 2022, longtime NBBQA supporters Kell and Janet Phelps, owners of Barbecue News Magazine, took over the management and daily operations of the association.
-Their leadership reignited NBBQA’s spirit — bringing back in-person events, revitalizing member engagement, and launching new initiatives like the Live Fire Experience, Future of Q Youth Program, and the Now That’s Smokin’ podcast.
+Their leadership helped reignite NBBQA’s spirit by bringing back in-person events, revitalizing member engagement, and launching new initiatives, including the Live Fire Experience, Future of Q youth programming, and the Now That’s Smokin’ podcast.

 🔸 Our Legacy of Leadership